Spokane Valley Mayor Pam Haley joins crowded field for Valley legislative seats

 The 3rd Legislative District is undergoing a significant reshuffling this year, with incumbent state Sen. Andy Billig, D-Spokane, announcing he would not run for re-election and state Rep. Marcus Riccelli, D-Spokane, choosing to vacate his seat to run to replace Billig.
 Riccelli filed for the seat Monday.

-Two heavyweights in Spokane politics are vying to fill Riccelli's seat, former Spokane City Council President Ben Stuckart and attorney and interim Black Lens editor Natasha Hill, who ran unsuccessfully against Rep. Cathy McMorris Rodgers in 2022.
-Both filed for that seat Monday.
+Two heavyweights in Spokane politics have previously announced bids to fill Riccelli's seat, including former Spokane City Council President Ben Stuckart and attorney and interim Black Lens editor Natasha Hill, who ran unsuccessfully against Rep. Cathy McMorris Rodgers in 2022.
+Among the two Democrats, only Stuckart filed Monday, as did Republican and political newcomer Tony Kiepe, of Spokane.

 State Rep. Timm Orsmby, D-Spokane is the only legislator from the 3rd Legislative District who doesn't appear to be going anywhere: He filed for re-election Monday.